How to Become an Entrepreneur

 Our scenic campuses, located just 20 miles from midtown Manhattan, truly do offer the "best of both worlds."
 Let us show you around, answer your questions and give you a feel of our tight-knit community.

 If you're considering applying to Iona, you're not alone!
-During the past two years, our new-student enrollment has spiked 32%.
+During the past two years, our new-student enrollment is up nearly 30%.
 Additionally, graduate students automatically qualify for consideration of merit scholarships during their graduate program.

 Request More Information